apigear-io/apigear-docs/docs/tutorials/calculator.md

 The next time we change the API module we need to update the abstract interface and ensure all changed operations are implemented.

-It is very easy now to add implementations also for other programming languages or even for a micro service using one of the many supported SDK blueprints.
+It is very easy now to add implementations also for other programming languages or even for a micro service using one of the many supported SDK templates.